OACC34

 Saturday

--7:30 PM: Coffeehouse.
-This is our own talent show, where everyone, from the smallest child up, is encouraged to perform, be it with music, poems, theatrics, dance, or jokes.
-(Major fun.)
+After dinner.
+Coffeehouse Talent Show—Major fun!
+Everyone, from the smallest child, is encouraged to perform, be it with music, poems, theatrics, dance, or jokes.

 Sunday

--10 AM: OACC 33 CONGRESS PLANNING SESSION.
-All are encouraged to attend this session of the congress which determines the future of OACC, and even if we will have another OACC!
+All are encouraged to attend this session of the Congress, which determines the future of OACC!

 FOOD….